khilchuk-ol/SelfAssessment/Skills/golang.md

   - Garbage Collection in Golang 🎓 known
   - Go Modules and Dependency Management 🖐️ used
   - Static Typing vs Dynamic Typing 🖐️ used
-  - Goroutine Pools 👂 heard
+  - Goroutine Pools 🔬 researched
   - Golang Release Schedule 👂 heard
-  - I/O-bound, CPU-bound, and Memory-bound tasks in Golang 👂 heard
+  - I/O-bound, CPU-bound, and Memory-bound tasks in Golang 🖐️ used
 - Modularity and Dependencies
   - Package Management in Golang 🖐️ used
   - Import Paths and Naming Conventions 🖐️ used
   - Golang Package System 🎓 known
-  - Dependency Injection in Golang 🎓 known
+  - Dependency Injection in Golang 🖐️ used
   - Interface-based Design 🖐️ used
   - Golang Module System 🖐️ used
   - Coupling and Cohesion in Golang 👂 heard
 - Internal API
-  - Channels and Select Statements 🎓 known
+  - Channels and Select Statements 🖐️ used
   - Golang Cryptography Packages 🖐️ used
   - File System Operations in Golang 🖐️ used
-  - Golang Worker Pools 🎓 known
+  - Golang Worker Pools 🔬 researched
   - Performance Profiling in Golang 🎓 known
   - Golang HTTP Client 🖐️ used
-  - Golang Context Package 🖐️ used
+  - Golang Context Package 🔬 researched
   - Golang Channels for Communication 🖐️ used
-  - Golang Error Handling 🖐️ used
+  - Golang Error Handling 🔬 researched
   - Golang UUID Generation 🖐️ used
   - Golang Testing Best Practices 🖐️ used
   - Golang Internationalization 👂 heard